TULiberalArts/Religion/pages/undergradaute.md

 ---
+layout: page
+published: false
+title: Untitled
+---
+---
 title: Undergraduate
 permalink: /undergraduate/
 description: >-
    Earn your BA in Religion from Temple University.
 Study comparative religion in the historical and            cultural mecca of Philadelphia.
 keywords: 'BA in Religion, major in religion, temple department of religion, minor in religion, buddhist studies, islamic studies'
 layout: page
 published: true